yuchiki/atcoderHelper/docs/cmd/ach_contest_create.md

 ```
   -d, --default-template   (required) use default contest template
   -h, --help               help for create
+      --open-editor        open editor for each task (default true)
 ```

 ### Options inherited from parent commands